Mercy High School (Burlingame, California)

-Mercy High School is a private all-girls high school in Burlingame, California, United States.
+Mercy High School is a diocesan, private, all-girls Catholic high school in Burlingame, California, United States.
 The school is part of the Roman Catholic Archdiocese of San Francisco, and is run by the Sisters of Mercy, founded by Catherine McAuley.
 It is housed in Kohl Mansion.

-About
+Campus

-Mercy High School is a private school, serving girls age 14 to 18 years old in grades 9 to 12.
+Mercy High School serves girls ages 14 to 18 years old in grades 9 to 12.
 The school was opened in 1931.
-The prior mascot was the Crusader Rabbit.
-Today, the official mascot is simply “Crusader”, and the sports teams are referred to as the Crusaders.

-The site of the school is also the Mercy Convent, a preschool, retirement center for the nuns, as well as a conference room and retreat at the Mercy Center.
+The site of the school is also the Mercy Convent, a preschool, retirement center for religious sisters, as well as a conference room and retreat at the Mercy Center.

+Mascot

+The prior mascots at the school were the Crusader Rabbit and the Crusaders.
+"Hip-Hop the Bunny" was the name of the Crusader Rabbit mascot suit used prior to the 2010s, when the mascot suit was abandoned.
+During the 2023–2024 school year, the school underwent a mascot change, and are now called the Mercy Bears.

 Kohl Mansion

 The English Tudor revival mansion was built for Charles Frederick Kohl and his second wife Mary Elisabeth "Bessie" (née Godey), as their country house.
 It was completed in 1914, however two years later the house was unused after the couple separated.
 In 1924, the mansion was sold to the Sisters of Mercy for $230,000.
 The main building was exclusively a convent from 1924 to 1931, and it has been the home of Mercy High School since 1931.